-Please be aware that international students can work on campus; and, following six months of full-time study, may be eligible to apply for an off-campus work permit.
+Please be aware that international students can work on campus with a valid study permit; and, following six months of full-time study, may be eligible to apply for an off-campus work permit.
 Spouses of international students can apply for an open work permit and are not limited to working on campus.

-University Health Insurance Plan
+University Health Insurance Plan (UHIP)

-All international students must enrol in the University Health Insurance Plan (UHIP), a health insurance plan that covers medical expenses such as doctors' appointments and hospital stays.
-The annual UHIP premium is automatically added to your student account once you register for Fall term courses.
+All international students must enrol in UHIP, a health insurance plan that covers medical expenses such as doctors' appointments and hospital stays.
+The annual UHIP premium is automatically added to your student account once you register.
 You must enrol in UHIP and pay the full premium whether you are a full-time or part-time student.
 Students are required to pick up their proof of coverage wallet cards from the International Student Services Office (ISSO) located at 128 University Centre.
-For further details regarding UHIP, please visit the ISSO website at www.carleton.ca/isso.
+For further details regarding UHIP, please visit the ISSO website at carleton.ca/isso.

-Your UHIP premium is calculated based on your arrival date in Ontario and is paid to the Business Office.
+Your UHIP premium is calculated based on your arrival date and start date of your studies and is paid to the Business Office.
 Your dependents (spouse and/or children) must also be insured with UHIP.
 Enrolment of your dependents in the plan must take place within 30 days of their arrival in Canada and must be completed at the ISSO office.
 All late dependents will be required to pay a \$500 (per person) administrative fee.